Camping Centers and Activities

-In this post, I want to share some of my camping themed activities I do in the classroom with my little learners.
+In this post, I want to share some of my camping centers and activities I do in the classroom with my little learners.

 I LOVE creating play dough trays for every theme.
 Why?
 Because it is something my students love to play with, and it is amazing fine motor work!
 My forest invitation to play tray has green play dough, blue play dough, bugs, snakes, frogs, blue gems, green gems and pebbles (all purchased from the Dollar Tree, even the tray).
 Students made forest, river, and pond habitats for the animals.
 Some students made patterns and designs in the play dough too!

 How cute is this art?
 To make the logs, students cut brown paper strips and glued them to the paper.
 Then they painted the fire on top of the logs!
 It’s a fun way to practice cutting lines.

 Camping paper (in a clear file incline sorter) and vocabulary cards are a must for a camping theme.
 I try to change up my writing center with each theme to keep students excited about drawing and writing!
 The paper and word cards are included in my Camping Math and Literacy Centers.

 Build camping words using rock letter manipulatives.
 This was the perfect activity for my pre-k students to get students talking about camping and build their vocabulary.

 Tracing basic lines helps students build strength in their hands, wrists, and fingers and develop motor memory.
 Students traced the lines with a dry-erase marker and erased them.
 These forest animal cards were a hit in my library center.
 They are included in my Camping Math and Literacy Centers.

 I stock the library with camping books to support our camping theme!
 There are so many amazing books for this theme.